zhangecon/e3m/_pages/cv.md

 Awards
 ======
+* 2026 Best Paper Award for the paper titled "The Impacts of Carbon Polices on Energy Transition in China" at The 8th IAEE Asia-Oceania Conference in Qingdao
 * 2025 Top Scholar (top 0.5% in Social Sciences, economics, and Overall) by ScholarGPS
 * 2024 SUSI Scholar on Economics and Sustainable Development by the U.S. Department of State (one of the 18 Global Leaders)
 * 2024 Top 2% most highly cited scientists by Stanford University